marwanbns/WazaaaBank/README.md

 3️⃣ **Access the website**:
 http://127.0.0.1:5000 or http://localhost:5000

-### Developed by AtlasKing515, Edouard and Ali, Feel free to contribute! 🎉
+### Developed by Marwanbns, Edouard and Ali, Feel free to contribute! 🎉

 ## Screenshots
 ![Home Page Screenshot](images/ScreenHome.PNG)